AnonymouX47/term-image/docs/source/faqs.rst

    - Some terminals support 24-bit colors but have a **256-color pallete**.
 This limits color reproduction.

 Why are images out of scale?
-   - If :ref:`auto-font-ratio` is supported and enabled,
+   - If :ref:`auto-cell-ratio` is supported and enabled,

      - For the library, set :py:data:`~term_image.utils.SWAP_WIN_SIZE` to ``True``.
      - For the CLI or TUI, use the `swap win size` :ref:`config option <swap-win-size-config>`